andra-putra/home-row-mods/README.md

 In my case, I have a configuration for both the ZSA Moonlander and the ZSA Voyager, which you can find below

-### Voyager

-You can find my Voyager configuration [here](https://configure.zsa.io/voyager/layouts/Q5rEz/KE6Vl/0).

 ### Moonlander

-You can find my Moonlander configuration [here](https://configure.zsa.io/moonlander/layouts/E56O6/yJ5nB/0).
+You can find my Moonlander configuration [here](https://configure.zsa.io/moonlander/layouts/DwbO7/latest/0)

 ## Kanata

 For my laptops, I make use of Kanata, which is a software keyboard remapper.
 This works well for keyboards where the firmware can't be customized.

-### MacOS

-You can find the kanata configuration I use for macOS inside the [macOS directory](./kanata/macos)

-This includes a service file for launchctl so you can easily use it yourself.

 ### Linux (systemd)

 You can find an example kanata configuration for linux to use with systemd in the [linux directory](./kanata/linux)

-I don't use this configuration in my laptops due to using nixOS.

-### NixOS

-You can find an example kanata configuration for NixOS in my [dotfiles repo](https://github.com/elliottminns/dotfiles/blob/a204380f1b256ad726980fe8694106ef486594e6/nix/configuration.nix#L310-L346).